The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Introduction

-We view learning to self-reflect as a specification of learning to multitask with a shared policy function.
-Large language models perform multiple cognitive operations—generating content, evaluating quality, deciding whether to continue—through a single next-token prediction mechanism.
-Under this multitasking framework, we introduce the Gradient Attribution Property to characterize how reward gradients distribute across policy components.
-We formalize this through the Two-Stage Decision-Sampling (DS) Hypothesis, which conceptually decomposes the model's unified policy into a sampling policy $\pi_{\text{sample}}$ for content generation and a decision policy $\pi_d$ for verification and stopping.
-Crucially, RL training can improve these two components symmetrically or asymmetrically depending on the reward structure.
-When a model develops self-reflection capabilities, it is primarily learning to improve the decision policy ($\pi_d$)—the model's judgment about when to trust versus revise its outputs—rather than (or in addition to) improving its raw sampling capabilities ($\pi_{\text{sample}}$).
-This decomposition transforms the phenomenological observation of ``emergent self-reflection'' into a precise quantitative question about gradient flow: how does the RL objective differentially update these two policy components, and how does this differential updating determine what the model learns?
+In this paper, we view learning to self-reflect as learning to multitask with a shared policy function.
+Under this framework, we introduce the Gradient Attribution Property to characterize how reward gradients distribute across policy components.
+We formalize this through the Two-Stage Decision-Sampling (DS) Hypothesis, which decomposes the model's unified policy into a sampling policy $\pi_{sample}$ for content generation and a decision policy $\pi_d$ for verification and stopping.
+When a model develops self-reflection, it primarily learns to improve $\pi_d$( judgment about when to trust versus revise outputs) rather than (or in addition to) improving $\pi_{sample}$.
+Transforming the question about "emergent self-reflection" into a question about gradient flow: how does the RL objective differentially update these policy components?